What's happening?

 St Andrew’s Day Charity Ball

-The GDMT is sponsoring and supporting the National Piping Centre’s St Andrew’s Day Charity Ball 2024.
+The GDMT sponsored and supported the National Piping Centre’s St Andrew’s Day Charity Ball 2024, held on 30 September 2024.

 Scottish Schools Pipes & Drums Trust ‘Freestyle Competition’